-Program Standard 11: Commitment to Engaging with the Greater Community Enhances Student Experience
+Program Standard 11: Commitment to Engaging with the Greater Community Enhances the Student Experience

 - 11.a.
-The school effectively communicates and collaborates with families around their children's development. - 11.b.
-The school and the local community interact to their mutual benefit. - 11.c.
-The school effectively engages with its alumni and friends. - 11.d.
-The school is committed to broadening student perspectives. - 11.e.
+The school equitably communicates and promotes a community of belonging for every family around its child's development. - 11.b.
+The school and the local community interact and communicate effectively for mutual benefit. - 11.c.
+The school effectively engages its alumni and friends to promote and support the Mission and goals of the school. - 11.d.
+The school is committed to broadening students' perspectives and encouraging local, national, and global responsibility. - 11.e.
 The school aspires and plans to strengthen its alignment with this Standard.